Bitmapped/UmbBackofficeMembershipProvider/README.md

       </providers>
      </membership>
  ```
+ 4. In **config\UmbracoSettings.config**:
+   - If you are using the default `Umbraco.Web.Security.Providers.UsersMembershipProvider` class for `UsersMembershipProvider`, you don't need to do anything.

 ### User accounts
 In versions of Umbraco before 7.3.0, Umbraco automatically creates Umbraco user accounts for Active Directory users on first login.
 In versions 7.3.0 and newer, an administrator must create an Umbraco user account (use the same username) first before an Active Directory user can login.
+Be careful that you've created an Administrator-level account with the same username as your Active Directory account before enabling UmbBackofficeMembershipProvider.

+It does not matter what password you use for local Umbraco accounts.
+Umbraco will authenticate against Active Directory rather than checking the locally stored passwords.